13 Yin Yoga Poses For An Open Heart

 13. SAVASANA 5 Min – rest on your back, maybe use pillows or a bolster under your knees to support your back.
 Arms resting with palms facing up and eyes are closed.
 Take a big inhale and exhale through the mouth.
 Let your body rest and absorb the practice.
 After 5 min or more slowly deepen your breath and hug the knees to your chest, roll onto your left (yin) side and stay for a few breath, then find your way back into a seated position.
 Keep your eyes close and notice anything that may have changed in your body.
 Notice a sense of peace and calm or any other sensations in your body.
 Give thanks to yourself for taking time to practice and connect with your body.
 Namaste!

-I offer many great yoga videos as well in my shop and on youtube, please feel free to check them out!
+I also offer many great yoga videos as well in my shop and on youtube, please feel free to check them out!

 I look forward to connecting with you!